eclipse-hono/hono/site/content/user-guide/java_client_consumer.md

 The code consists of several parts that are discussed now:

 ### Define connection details
-We need the host address and port of Hono and define them for simplicity as constants in the main class (HONO_HOST, HONO_PORT).
+We need the host address and port of qdrouter and define them for simplicity as constants in the main class (QPID_ROUTER_HOST, QPID_ROUTER_PORT).

 {{% warning %}}
-Please replace them with the values corresponding to your Hono server.
+Please replace them with the values corresponding to your qdrouter installation.
 {{% /warning %}}

-For downstream data we will need the tenant and the deviceId for which we plan to send data from.
+For downstream data we will need the tenant from which we plan to consume data.
-We define them as constants here  (TENANT_ID, DEVICE_ID) as well and use the defaults that Hono is using ("DEFAULT_TENANT", "4711").
+We define it as constant here (TENANT_ID) as well and use the default that Hono is using ("DEFAULT_TENANT").

-COUNT defines the number of the sequentially sent messages.

 ### Fields